Feishu

 /status | Show bot status |

-/reset | Reset the session |
+/reset | Reset the current session |

-/model | Show/switch model |
+/model | Show or switch the AI model |

 Troubleshooting